East Bay Bike Path: Construction

-The completed path was dedicated on May 31, 1992 by Governor Bruce Sundlun.
+The path was dedicated on May 31, 1992 by Governor Bruce Sundlun.
 An 8.5 mile on-road bike lane was completed in 2011, linking the East Bay Bike Path with the south tip of the Blackstone River Bikeway, a 48 mi trail that will link Providence with Worcester, Massachusetts.
-Rhode Island's next project will be connecting the East Bay Bike Path with the Washington Secondary Rail Trail.

 Repairs and upgrade

 Tree roots, erosion, and weather necessitated repairs to the asphalt in 2002, 2007, and 2009.
 Repairs in mid-2016 targeted the most hazardous areas of the path.
-Pavement was repaired, destructive tree roots removed, eroded areas reinforced, and new planks were installed on the Barrington bridges.
+Pavement was repaired, destructive tree roots removed, eroded areas reinforced, and new planks were installed on the Barrington trestles.

 A section of the bike path was renovated and rebuilt along the Washington Bridge between 2012 and 2015.
 The park was christened the George Redman Linear Park, opened in September 2015 at a total cost of $21.8 million.
-It consists of an 11-foot wide bicycle lane, a separated footpath paved with stamped concrete, and several seating areas and is completely separated from I-195 automobile traffic.
+It consists of an 11-foot wide bicycle lane, a separated footpath paved with stamped concrete, and several seating areas and is grade-separated from I-195 automobile traffic.
 It was named in honor of East Providence cyclist George Redman.
 A plaque honoring Redman can be seen on the west end of the park.

 The advanced deterioration of structural elements of the 1900 railroad trestles carrying the Bike Path over the Barrington and Palmer Rivers necessitated their closure in November 2019.
 The Rhode Island Department of Transportation (RIDOT) had allocated $10 million for their replacement.
-As of Spring 2021, the estimated costs rose to as much as $25 million.
+In Spring 2021, the estimated costs rose to as much as $25 million.
 RIDOT in 2021 invested $2 million to build a temporary continuous detour using boardwalks on the north side of the Route 114 vehicular bridges across the rivers until a permanent solution could be found.
-RIDOT in late 2021 also issued a request for proposals (RFP) design-build procurement for replacing the bridges.
+In late 2021, RIDOT issued a request for proposals (RFP) design-build procurement for replacing the bridges.
 In 2022, Senators Jack Reed and Sheldon Whitehouse provided a total of $14 million ($5 million in March and another $9 million in August) in additional funding toward the project.
 RIDOT hosted a groundbreaking ceremony for the $24 million design-build project on September 26, 2022 to replace both bridges using an approach that limits shoreline impacts and does not affect nearby utilities.
-The project is scheduled to be done by the end of 2025.
+The project is scheduled to be completed by the end of 2025.